It was only in late 2017 that Barbara and the Camp Dogs made its Sydney debut.

 If they’re not a real band, the guitarist (Sorcha Albuquerque), drummer (Michelle Vincent) and bass player (Jessica Dunn) might consider becoming one.
 The fact that they’re non-Indigenous is pointed out jokingly at intervals with the line that as live musicians, the system has them pretty fucked as well.

-Barbara and the Camp Dogs is a journey to be witnessed, with bite, ballads, bangers and belly laughs.
-Raw and romping, turbulent and true-hearted, it is another female-led hit in Belvoir’s program line-up this year.
+Barbara and the Camp Dogs is a journey to be witnessed, one with bite, ballads, bangers and belly laughs.